 Analyze and protect any third-party libraries and parts used in your product.
 Leaving third-party code vulnerabilities unfixed can result in serious problems.

-For timely software delivery, effective development and deployment process is crucial.
+For timely software delivery, an effective development and deployment process is crucial.
 Not only this, software testing plays a crucial role in ensuring the quality and application of the software.

-Automate code testing, integration, and deployment with continuous integration/Continuous Deployment (CI/CD) pipelines.
+Automate code testing, integration, and deployment with Continuous Integration/Continuous Deployment (CI/CD) pipelines.
 As a result, the release cycle is sped up, errors are decreased, and consistent software quality is guaranteed.
 Application security testing can be seamlessly integrated into CI/CD pipelines to mitigate security vulnerabilities during the testing phase.

 Use orchestration with Kubernetes and tools like Docker to embrace containerization.
 Containers isolate dependencies, guaranteeing consistency throughout the development process.